stat6250-w17/course_questions_wiki/README.md

 - Answer (WF): Yes, line pointer does not care about where the record data resides.

 [Chapter 19, General Question]:
-- Question (AS): while usign #n, does SAS read in one line at a time into the input buffer or does it retain the data from say line 1, when it encounters #2 in the code?
+- Question (AS): while using #n, does SAS read in one line at a time into the input buffer or does it retain the data from say line 1, when it encounters #2 in the code?
 - Answer :TBD

 ## Chapter 20 Questions